richardstevens/hxseo-extension/README.md

 # hxseo-extension
-HXSEO System extension for Chrome
+### HXSEO System extension for Chrome

+To install open `chrome://extensions` and drag the `hxseo-extension.crx` file into it.